Charangowdagr/my-movie-database/README.md

 ## Medium

-For a detailed guide on using this application refer to the Medium article at [link].
+For a detailed guide on using this application refer to the Medium article at https://medium.com/@kumuthu53/my-movie-database-9298707293fd.

 ## How to Install